zhuangzhuang131419/McGill/COMP409/Lecture14.md

 * LL/SC
     * Load-Linked, State-Conditional
     * 2 operations that let us construct tests to ensure a memory address has not been written(even with the exactly same value)
+    * In computer science, load-link and store-conditional (LL/SC) are a pair of instructions used in multithreading to achieve synchronization.
+Load-link returns the current value of a memory location, while a subsequent store-conditional to the same memory location will store a new value only if no updates have occurred to that location since the load-link.
 * LL/SL
     * Not Intel
     * PPC, ARM, Alpha...